finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     QuotesApi apiInstance = new QuotesApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the quotes
+    String scope = "scope_example"; // String | The scope of the quotes to retrieve.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The date/time from which the quotes are effective
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the quotes.
+Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The 'AsAt' date/time
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the quotes.
+Defaults to return the latest version of each quote if not specified.
-    String maxAge = "maxAge_example"; // String | Optional.
-The quote staleness tolerance
+    String maxAge = "maxAge_example"; // String | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
+This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a quote must exist to be retrieved.
-    Map<String, QuoteSeriesId> quoteIds = new HashMap(); // Map<String, QuoteSeriesId> | The ids of the quotes
+    Map<String, QuoteSeriesId> quoteIds = new HashMap(); // Map<String, QuoteSeriesId> | The time invariant quote series ids of the quotes to retrieve.
+These need to be               keyed by a unique correlation id allowing the retrieved quote to be identified in the response. try {
-    try {
       GetQuotesResponse result = apiInstance.getQuotes(scope, effectiveAt, asAt, maxAge, quoteIds);
       System.out.println(result);